jasdeepbajaj/dijkstar_astar/README.md

 - `maps`: List of occupancy grid maps to use
 - `res`: List of resolutions corresponding to each map

-New maps can be added by placing pgm images in the data folder and loading them in main.py
+New maps can be added by placing pgm images in the folder and loading them in main.py

 ### Results